Gravitational instantons with faster than quadratic curvature decay (I): Asymptotic Fibration

 \begin{theorem} Outside a compact set $K$, there is a global fiberation and a $\mathbb{T}^k$ invariant metric $\tilde g=g+O'(r^{-\epsilon})$ whose curvature belongs to $O'(r^{-2-\epsilon})$ \end{theorem}

 \begin{proof} By Lemma \ref{good-cover}, we can first modify $i\in I_1$ and $j\in I_2$ so that they are compatible.
 Then modify $i,j\in I_1,I_2$ and $l\in I_3$ to make sure that they are compatible.
-After $N$ times, we're done.
+After $N$ times, we are done.
 So we start from a map

 Average it and get $\tilde f^1_{ij}:B_{\kappa r_i}(p_i)\rightarrow B_{\kappa r_j}(p_j)$ by

 From the higher derivative control, we know that the distance from origin to $f^2_{ij}(q,\theta)-f^2_{ij}(q,0)-\theta\in\mathbb{T}^k$ is bounded by $O(r^{-\epsilon})$.
 (Here we view $\mathbb{T}^k$ as an abelian group.)
 For $r$ large enough, we can lift it to $\mathbb{R}^k$ while keeping it bounded by $O(r^{-\epsilon})$.
 Fix $q$ and average it with respect to $\theta$, then project it back to $\mathbb{T}^k$.
 We get a map $\tilde f^2_{ij}:B_{\kappa r_i}(p_i)\rightarrow \mathbb{T}^k$.
 Define $\tilde f_{ij}:B_{\kappa r_i}(p_i)\times \mathbb{T}^k\rightarrow B_{\kappa r_j}(p_j)\times \mathbb{T}^k$ by